-Oxxford Clothes celebrated its centennial last year, marking a century of tailoring fine handmade apparel for celebrities, politicians, executives, and ordinary folks alike.
+Oxxford Clothes celebrated its centennial two years ago, marking a century of tailoring fine handmade apparel for celebrities, politicians, executives, and ordinary folks alike.
 Its suits are individually cut, stitched, and pressed by hand in Chicago, though its natural fabrics are often selections from European mills.
 Its suits and separates are found at its Chicago showroom, the New York flagship store, and in specialty retailers throughout the nation.

 Michael Stars sells a full roster of luxury apparel for men and women, and devotes much of the proceeds to a foundation focused on things like reducing gender-based violence and advocating global education.
 With an aesthetic indebted to its California origins, it sells clothes made in the U.S. and (usually) cut and sewn in Los Angeles through its online store, with updates to reflect its seasonal style guides.

 Pendleton has been weaving American-made woolen blankets and garments for more than 150 years now, but it continues to improve its designs and offer new options in minimalist and Native American-inspired styles.
 Check out the National Parks series for blankets and other accessories, with colors designed to match the scenery of individual American national parks such as the Grand Canyon.